 Kansas earns No. 1 seed in Midwest Region; Auburn gets No. 2

-LAWRENCE, Kan.
-(AP) Kansas fought its way through arguably the toughest league in college basketball this season, ultimately sharing the Big 12 regular-season title with Baylor before romping past Texas Tech to win the conference tournament as well.
+LAWRENCE, Kan. — Kansas fought its way through arguably the toughest league in college basketball this season, ultimately sharing the Big 12 regular-season title with Baylor before romping past Texas Tech to win the conference tournament.

 Maybe it’s karma that the Jayhawks could have the easiest path of a No. 1 seed to the Final Four.